computersarecool/dsa_opengl_examples/README.md

 #### texture

-  This loads an image in the S3TC compressed format
+  This loads an image in the S3TC format
   It checks to make sure it is compressed and gets the compressed size

 #### texture_array

-  This creates an array texture in S3TC compressed format
+  This creates an array texture in the S3TC format

 #### tesselation